 Nobody else lives in your body, and nobody else knows how you feel.
 If you think you need more help than you have right now, you’re absolutely right.
 Trust your instincts when it comes to your health.
 Reach out for the care you need, and don’t stop until you feel satisfied.
 You deserve to feel good about your health.

 Action Steps, Day 30:

-- If you need an RDN or a CDCES, that's me!
-See this page for details about insurance coverage.
+If you need an RDN or a CDCES, that’s me!
+Visit Nourish to find out more about insurance coverage.